nearform/the-fastify-workshop/deck.md

 # Core features /2

 - **Logging**: logs are extremely important but are costly; we chose the best logger to almost remove this cost, Pino!

-  Developer friendly: the framework is built to be very expressive and to help developers in their daily use, without sacrificing performance and security
+- **Developer friendly**: the framework is built to be very expressive and to help developers in their daily use, without sacrificing performance and security

 - **TypeScript ready**: we work hard to maintain a TypeScript type declaration file so we can support the growing TypeScript community